nexusformat/definitions/manual/source/applying-nexus.rst

 Decide on ``NXdata``
 ====================

-The ``NXdata/`` group is supposed to contain the data required to put up a quick plot.
+The optional ``NXdata/`` group is supposed to contain the data required to put up a quick plot.
 For WONI this is a plot of counts versus two theta (polar_angle in NeXus) as can be seen in :ref:`FigWoniPowderData`.
 Now, in ``NXdata``, create links to the appropriate data items in the ``NXinstrument`` hierarchy.
 In the case of WONI, both parameters live in the ``detector:NXdetector`` group.